 1. Magnolia grandiflora

-Magnolias are one of the most beautiful evergreen trees for gardens.
+Magnolias are one of the prettiest evergreen plants for gardens.
 With verdant green leaves and their fragrant citrusy flowers blooming in the spring, magnolia trees make a statement in every season.

 However, many magnolia trees are deciduous, so if you're looking for evergreen trees for gardens, be sure to select the Magnolia grandiflora variety.
 Native to the South Atlantic states, they are a highly adaptable tree and grow in a wide variety of soils, though they thrive best in moist but well-drained, mildly acidic soils.